 While this isn’t a formula specifically targeted at combination skin, it may be just what you need to alternate days with an exfoliating cleanser.
 And there are no harsh ingredients like alcohols, sulfates, perfumes or dyes.

-The Beauty by Earth gel face wash is a top pick for dealing with sensitive skin.
+The Beauty by Earth face wash is a top pick for dealing with combination skin.
 Even though it’s very mild, it manages to remove makeup and reduce shine.
 The hypoallergenic formula has a host of nutrients to fight signs of aging, too.

 For one, it helps to smooth your complexion with fruit extracts and sea kelp.
 Many of the ingredients are organic.
 Additionally, there are no sulfates, no parabens and no perfumes in the cruelty-free formula.

-Mario Badescu’s gel cleanser contains salicylic acid to deep-clean pores and clarify your complexion.
+Mario Badescu’s cleanser contains SA to deep-clean dirt from your pores and clarify your complexion.
 It also includes chamomile, aloe, and thyme to calm irritation.
-You may find this product more effective if you use it with others from the same company, like a moisturizer.
+You may find this face wash more effective if you use it with others from the same company, like a moisturizer.

 The peach-scented Peter Thomas Roth anti-aging gel exfoliates and cleanses in one step.
 Over time, it reduces the appearance of fine lines and discoloration.
 Moreover, it diminishes excess oil.
-Some of the ingredients include salicylic acid and citrus fruit extracts.
+Some of the ingredients include SA and citrus fruit extracts.